OGlou7/Degroof-Petercam-Project/README.md

   - to allow every employee to spend 2h/month to give his skills to others
   - for employees that has a specific skills ex: accountability, HR, management, finance, IT
   - for the foundation to select projects that could benefit from those skills
-  - The projects receive time and skills from our employees to become stronger
+  - The projects receive time and skills from their employees to become stronger

 ## Objective
 Create an app :